animo/react-native-bbs-signatures/README.md

 # React Native BBS Signatures

 Wrapper for React Native around [ffi-bbs-signatures](https://github.com/mattrglobal/ffi-bbs-signatures).
 It matches the interface from the [BBS Signatures](https://github.com/mattrglobal/bbs-signatures) library so it can be used with the [JSON-LD Signatures BBS](https://github.com/mattrglobal/jsonld-signatures-bbs) library.
-This library uses the new TurboModule for increased performance, however this may causes issues when something other than `React Native 0.66.4` is used.
+This library uses the new TurboModule for increased performance. `React Native >=66` is required for this library to work.
-Most versions above `0.64.x` should work, however the library has been tested extensively with `0.66.4` and it is garanteed to work.

 ## Functionality